Asian Americans in arts and entertainment: Production illustration

-Tyrus Wong was a production illustrator and sketch artist for Walt Disney Studio's Bambi (1942) as well as the following Warner Brothers Studio films: Sands of Iwo Jima (1949), April in Paris (1952), Calamity Jane (1953), Rebel Without A Cause (1955), Auntie Mame (1959), Harper (1963), PT 109 (1963), and The Wild Bunch (1969).
-In 2001, he was awarded by Walt Disney Company the award of Disney Legends.
+Tyrus Wong was a production illustrator and sketch artist for Walt Disney Studio's Bambi (1942) as well as the following Warner Brothers Studio films: Sands of Iwo Jima (1949), April in Paris (1952), Calamity Jane (1953), Rebel Without a Cause (1955), Auntie Mame (1959), Harper (1963), PT 109 (1963), and The Wild Bunch (1969).
+In 2001, he was awarded by the Walt Disney Company the award of Disney Legends.

 Films with Asian-American leads

 Flower Drum Song is a 1961 film.

-The Joy Luck Club is a 1993 movie, based on 1989 best-selling novel The Joy Luck Club (novel) written by Amy Tan.
-It is a story of four women who were born in China and eventually came to America, and of their daughters.
-It was directed by Wayne Wang and stars Tsai Chin, Kieu Chinh, Lisa Lu, France Nuyen, Rosalind Chao, Lauren Tom, Tamlyn Tomita, and Ming-Na Wen.
+The Joy Luck Club is a 1993 movie, based on the 1989 best-selling novel of the same name written by Amy Tan.
+It is the story of four women who were born in China and eventually came to America, and of their daughters.
+It was directed by Wayne Wang, and stars Tsai Chin, Kieu Chinh, Lisa Lu, France Nuyen, Rosalind Chao, Lauren Tom, Tamlyn Tomita, and Ming-Na Wen.

-The Namesake is 2006 film directed by Mira Nair and written by Sooni Taraporevala based on the novel The Namesake by Jhumpa Lahiri.
+The Namesake is a 2006 film directed by Mira Nair and written by Sooni Taraporevala based on the novel of the same name by Jhumpa Lahiri.
 The movie depicts the struggles of Ashoke and Ashima Ganguli (Irrfan Khan and Tabu), first-generation immigrants from the East Indian state of West Bengal to the United States, and their American-born children Gogol (Kal Penn) and Sonia (Sahira Nair).
-The film takes place primarily in Kolkata, New York City, and suburbs of New York City.
+The film takes place primarily in Kolkata and New York City.

 Crazy Rich Asians is a 2018 romantic comedy directed by Jon M. Chu.
 The film follows the life of Rachel Chu (Constance Wu) and Nick Young (Henry Golding) to attend his best friend's wedding in Singapore.
-Nick fails to mention that he is the son of one of the country's wealthiest families and Rachel must navigate her journey as she meets his family for the first time.
-Crazy Rich Asians is recognized as the first major Hollywood picture with an all-Asian principal cast since The Joy Luck Club in 1993.
+Nick fails to mention that he is the son of one of the country's wealthiest families, and Rachel must navigate her journey as she meets his family for the first time.
+It was the first major Hollywood picture with an all-Asian principal cast since The Joy Luck Club in 1993.

-Always Be My Maybe is a 2019 romantic comedy film directed by Nahnatchka Khan.
-The film was written by Ali Wong, Randall Park, and Michael Golamco.
-The film follows the lives of Sasha Tran (Ali Wong) and Marcus Kim (Randall Park) who are childhood neighbors and friends in San Francisco.
+Always Be My Maybe is a 2019 romantic comedy directed by Nahnatchka Khan.
+It was written by Ali Wong, Randall Park, and Michael Golamco.
+The film follows the lives of Sasha Tran (Ali Wong) and Marcus Kim (Randall Park), who are childhood neighbors and friends in San Francisco.